 24 Hours in Brussels

-First things first, Grand Place and Manneken Pis are probably the most famous landmarks in Brussels (can you really call a tiny weeing statue a landmark?).
+First things first, Grand Place and Manneken Pis are probably the most famous landmarks in Brussels (can you really call a tiny weeing statue a landmark?) and the first things to do in Brussels.
 To beat the crowds and get that nice morning light I suggest you head there early.
 Grand Place is surrounded by ornate guildhalls, the town hall and the Museum of the City of Brussels.
 I’ve read comments that people find the square underwhelming.
 Personally I thought it had some amazing buildings and definitely deserved a look.
 I wish I could go back in August when they cover the square in intricate flower patterns, which happens every two years.
 Check out the website for more info.

 Within walking distance of Grand Place you’ll find Manneken Pis, the statue of a boy peeing.
 Manneken Pis seems to consistently underwhelm people as a tourist attraction (it’s up there with the Little Mermaid in Copenhagen).
 I’m not sure what people expect, it’s a tiny weeing boy.
 I found him pretty funny and wish he would have worn one of the many costumes he occasionally sports.
 Take a selfie so it looks like he’s weeing on you (cause where else will you ever do that) and then continue to the next stop on the itinerary.